Teja-sudo/vs-extensions/FileChangesExplorer/README.md

 ### 0.0.1

 - Initial release of FileChangesExplorer.

   - Display modified files and their line numbers.
   - Navigate to changes by clicking on line numbers.
   - Refresh functionality to update the list.

+### 0.1.0

+- Decreased vscode version compatibility.
+- Fixed filechangesexplorer refresh button appearing on all the title bars of vscode.
+- Added auto refresh whenever changes in any file is saved.

 ## FAQ